Blog

 Too many AP systems are built for an ideal world, as if everything will go according to plan all the time.
 That’s not real life.
 A big part of the BILL difference is how the system can become a resource to help you manage each challenge and keep things moving.

 Paper invoices.
 Do you have a vendor who’s still sending paper invoices?
 Streamline your process by entering them into your BILL workflow.
-Just snap a photo with your phone and upload it through the app, or scan it to your computer and drag-and-drop it onto the BILL dashboard.
+Just snap a photo with your phone and upload it through the app, or scan it to your computer and drag and drop it onto the BILL dashboard.
 BILL treats it just like invoices that are emailed directly from vendors.

 Invoice questions.
 When someone has a question, you can collaborate on that invoice right inside the app.
 Any message is stored digitally with the invoice itself.
 All invoice communication is—every question and response.
 BILL uses digital, cloud-based storage to keep track of all of it in one place.